DeclanChidlow/vale.rocks/input/posts/documents/the-design-of-this-site.md

 Perhaps most notable is [the site of Gwern Branwen](https://gwern.net), a slick blend of expertly written content and minimalist design.
 Despite stumbling upon Gwern's site long after starting the development of this one, many of its eccentricities have made their way over, as you've no doubt noticed if you've ever paid Gwern's site a visit.

 Another huge source of inspiration is [LessWrong](https://www.lesswrong.com).
 A bit of a mix of blog and forum, LessWrong has some lovely typesetting, unique layouts, and many slick flourishes.

+In the same vein as the previous two, [TurnTrout's 'The Pond'](https://turntrout.com) incorporates many print-like typographic features and is very carefully crafted to create an experience that is a joy to read and interactive where it matters.

 In the very early stages of this site's current iteration, the design was very much inspired by [The Verge](https://www.theverge.com).
 Some vestiges of this include the right-aligned navigation menu and vertical text, although much of the influence has been diluted in the years since.